lorin/booknotes/Drift-Into-Failure.md

 ## Highlights

 - drift occurs in small steps
+- In a complex system, however, doing the same thing twice will not predictably or necessarily lead to the same results.
+Past success cannot be taken as a guarantee of future success or safety.
 - complex systems are sensitively dependent on initial conditions
 - complex systems that can drift into failure are characterized by unruly technology
 - System thinking is about relationships, not parts